Total TimePrep: 45 min. + chilling Bake: 25 min. + cooling

 - Bake at 350° for 25-30 minutes or until meringue is lightly browned.
 Cool in pans on wire racks for 10 minutes (meringue will crack).
 Loosen edges of cakes from pans with a knife.
-Using two large spatulas, carefully remove one cake to a serving plate, meringue side up; remove remaining cake to a wire rack, meringue side up.
+Using 2 large spatulas, carefully remove 1 cake to a serving plate, meringue side up; remove remaining cake to a wire rack, meringue side up.
 Cool cakes completely.

 - Carefully spread custard over cake on serving plate; top with remaining cake.
 Store in the refrigerator.